The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: acknowledgment

 \section{acknowledgment}

 The authors acknowledge the anonymous reviewer for suggestions which improve the quality of the work substantially.
+Authors also acknowledge Andy Fabian for providing the extended version of Reflionx model.
 HB acknowledges support from Department of Science \& Technology INDIA, through INSPIRE faculty fellowship IFA-PH-02.
 HB further acknowledges R. C. Rannot and R. Koul for their support to work and to pursue DST-INSPIRE position at ApSD, BARC, Mumbai.
 This research has made use of data obtained from the High Energy Astrophysics Science Archive Research Center (HEASARC), provided by NASA's Goddard Space Flight Center.